luccray/luccray/README.md

 ## Open to Opportunities

-I'm open to international remote opportunities as:
+I'm open to international remote opportunities

-* Senior Product Designer
-* Lead Product Designer
-* Product Design Lead

 📍 Brazil